Nick Kosovich

-Kosovich has appeared in movies, including Shall We Dance? and also in Everyone Says I Love You, Blue in the Face and Only with You, Mango Tango.
+Kosovich has appeared in movies, including Shall We Dance? and also in Everyone Says I Love You, Blue in the Face, and Only with You, Mango Tango.
 He has also appeared on numerous TV network shows.
 Kosovich partnered with actress Tatum O'Neal in Season 2 of Dancing with the Stars.
 They were the second couple voted off, coming in 9th place.
 In Season 3, he was partnered with actress Vivica A. Fox until their elimination in the 4th week.
-He is an Emmy nominated choreographer, for his work on DWTS, recently choreographing for Dance Your Ass Off season 1 and 2.
+He is an Emmy-nominated choreographer for his work on DWTS, most recently choreographing for Dance Your Ass Off seasons 1 and 2.

 Kosovich and his wife Lena have a costume manufacturing business LENIQUE in LOS ANGELES, making costumes for world dance champions and Olympic figure skaters.
 Their figure skating clients have included Oksana Baiul, Tatiana Navka / Roman Kostomarov, Viktor Petrenko, Ekaterina Gordeeva, and Ilia Kulik.
-They have made costume for Dancing with the Stars, So You Think You Can Dance, Dance Your Ass Off, Ballroom Boot Camp, America's Got Talent, American Ballroom Challenge and thousands of dance competitors in the US.
+They have made costumes for Dancing with the Stars, So You Think You Can Dance, Dance Your Ass Off, Ballroom Boot Camp, America's Got Talent, American Ballroom Challenge, and thousands of dance competitors in the US.